 Ever heard of the Christmas pickle?

-It's not just a shiny ornament but it actually represents a beloved tradition in many American households.
+It's not just a shiny ornament but it actually represents a beloved tradition in many American households — including Craig Melvin's.
 How does it work?
 Sometime before Dec.
 25, a glass pickle ornament is hidden within the branches of a Christmas tree.
 Then, the first child to find the pickle on Christmas morning gets a special treat — or they get to open the first gift.

 The idea behind the tradition is to keep kids from rushing through the process of opening presents so they can learn to appreciate each gift.

-The tradition, which is so popular around the holiday season in the U.S. that it was featured in Twitter Moments last year, is generally thought to be German, and there are explanations all over the Internet asserting as much.
+The popular U.S. tradition is generally thought to be German, and there are explanations all over the Internet asserting as much.

 But it turns out that might not really be the case.

 In 2016, market research firm YouGov conducted a survey among German nationals and found that only 8% knew about the Christmas pickle tradition, and only 2% said they actually practice it.

-According to a spokesperson for the company, the pickle ornament has been the company's best-selling ornament for the last 37 years, with more than 25,000 sold in 2017.
+According to a spokesperson for the company, the pickle ornament has been the company's best-selling ornament for over 37 years, with more than 25,000 sold in 2017.

 The spokesperson added that company founder Tim Merck originally got his start importing ornaments being made in the town of Lausch, Germany, to the U.S. in the early 1980s.
 Merck himself wrote the company's version of the pickle tradition, the spokesperson told TODAY Food, but it is unknown whether he heard it in Germany or if it was an entirely new tale he concocted.